StanfordSpezi/SpeziLLM/Sources/SpeziLLM/SpeziLLM.docc/SpeziLLM.md

 #### Usage

-The code section below showcases a complete code example on how to use the ``LLMRunner`` in combination with a `LLMLlama` (locally executed Language Model) from the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal) target.
+The code section below showcases a complete code example on how to use the ``LLMRunner`` in combination with a `LLMLocal` (locally executed Language Model) from the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal) target.

 ```swift
 import SpeziLLMLocal